pbentkowski/MHC_Evolution/README.md

 How to compile:
 -----------
-The program was written in <a href="https://en.wikipedia.org/wiki/C%2B%2B14">C++14 standard</a> so if you are using GCC then version gcc 4.8 seems to be the minimum requirement.
-This program has some serious dependencies on <a href="http://www.boost.org/">C++ Boost Libraries</a>.
+The program was written in https://en.wikipedia.org/wiki/C%2B%2B14">C++14 standard so if you are using GCC then version gcc 4.8 seems to be the minimum requirement.
+This program has some serious dependencies on http://www.boost.org/">C++ Boost Libraries.
 Should compile smoothly on most modern GNU/Linux distros with Boost Libs installed.
-Having <a href="http://www.scons.org/">Scons build tool</a> might be useful too.
+Having http://www.scons.org/">Scons build tool might be useful too.
 Basic compilation works fine on Ubuntu 14.04 LTS as well as 16.04 LTS with mentioned packages installed by running the command:

 $** g++ -O3 -o MHC_model main.cpp Gene.cpp Antigen.cpp Host.cpp Pathogen.cpp H2Pinteraction.cpp RandomNumbs.cpp Tagging_system.cpp Environment.cpp DataHandler.cpp -std=c++14**